-I can also remember when Fortnite (full title, just vanilla FORTNITE) first came out as a stand-alone retail game that nobody paid any attention to.
-AND THEN I can remember when Fortnite: Battle Royale launched as a free mode of the full game that was there to rival PUBG.
+I can also remember when Fortnite (full title; just vanilla Fortnite) first came out as a stand-alone retail game that nobody paid any attention to.
+And then I can remember when Fortnite: Battle Royale launched as a free mode of the full game that was there to rival Playerunknown's Battlegrounds.
 Honestly, in my mind, this Battle Royale would do "okay," as PUBG was the hotness, but this game was free.
 But I didn't really think it'd last.
 I thought it'd be something people played for a year or so until the next new fad came along.
 But who even remembers PUBG now?
 And yet, who can even escape Fortnite?
 Somewhere along the way vanilla Fortnite was forgotten, and Fortnite Battle Royale dropped its subtitle and became like... the biggest game in the world.

 Anyway, here I am attempting once again to visit this game and figure out what it is exactly that makes kids love it so much.
 I think a lot of it has to do with the social aspect, so I'm at a loss there.
 While kids might enjoy hopping into this game to give them "something to do" while they virtually hang out and chat, that's not anything I'm interested in.

-So with limited time last night, I jumped into a game.
+So with limited time, I jumped into a game.
 I parachuted into an empty building, found a rifle and then set off into the world.
 I climbed a tall mountain where I found a... chair?
-I legit just hung out up there alone for a good five minutes or so.
+I legit just hung out there alone for a good five minutes or so.
 I could hear gunfire and I could see the player count go down.
 I just walked around the mountain top, looking for anyone who might try to come on up.

 I was told that only 50 players were left, and weirdly this did actually "feel good."
 Then the storm circle shrunk, so I headed down the mountain.
 I found a small shack, and a sniper started firing at me from the east.
 I knew I couldn't hit him, so I had to hide on the west side of the shack.
 Then bullets flew at me from the west.
 I turned to see someone across a small lake firing at me with a rifle.
 So we danced a bit and fired back and forth.
-This is not an excuse exactly, well it kind of is, but I was playing the game handheld and I don't find the Joycon analog sticks all that precise.
-So I went down.
-I think I'd fare much better with the Pro Controller.
+And then I went down.

 At any rate, I finished at like #38 or something.
 That's not really good.
-I mean, that's like a 62%, which is a failing grade.
-I still don't really "get" this game.
-Oddly, I find that matches tend to ping-pong between boring and stressful.
-But I am still curious.
+I mean, that's like 62%, which is a failing grade.
+I still didn't really "get" this game.
+Oddly, I found that matches tend to ping-pong between boring and stressful.
+But I was still curious.
 I mean, I'm a lifelong gamer, and this is the biggest game on the planet.
-So I'd like to at least say I gave it a fair shake and could tell you WHY it's not for me.
-So I'll probably give it another go.
+So I'd like to at least say I gave it a fair shake and could tell you why it's not for me.

-Alright, so I think I now get the allure of this game.
+Alright, and then I think I got the allure of the game.

 Literally my fourth time ever jumping into a match, I got a victory royale.
 I can't even tell you how stressed out I was by the end of the game, but it was an awesome feeling to win it.
 And I mean, I really don't even know what I'm doing a lot of the time.
-But it turns out that - yes - playing with a Pro Controller makes a big difference for me.
-And I'm having fun just kind of experimenting.
+But I'm having fun just kind of experimenting.
 That first win involved me flying around in a helicopter, which I didn't even know was a thing until I stumbled upon it.

 And now that I've gotten a bit more comfortable, and played a few more matches, I'm not even feeling stressed out playing this.
 I'm just having a pretty good time.
 I've also found that my preferred way of playing is by filling in a squad.
 Doing this just makes more sense in my brain because of my love for team based competitive games.

-Now the storm came in tighter, and I'm pushed into the center, barely hanging on to the edge of a cliff.
+Then the storm came in tighter, and I'm pushed into the center, barely hanging on to the edge of a cliff.
 That's when a bullet zips by my head from below.
-So I jump down, switch to a machine gun in mid-air, land RIGHT NEXT to the dude - and I can feel it.
+So I jump down, switch to a machine gun in mid-air, land right next to the dude - and I can feel it.
 This moment, we're the last two and this is it.
-Maybe it was beginner luck, but I managed to hit him before he could hit me.
+Maybe it was beginner's luck, but I managed to hit him before he could hit me.
 And it felt awesome.

-I honestly don't think that I'll be one of those guys that plays Fortnite all the time.
-But I get it now.
-I get why people are so into this game.
+I honestly didn't think that I'd be one of those guys that plays Fortnite all the time.
+But I got it then.
+I got why people are so into this game.
 And I can now say that I at least enjoy it.
 It'll probably be one of those games that I keep installed forever, and play random matches once in a while when I'm not sure what else to play.
 Good stuff.
 It only took me like three years or whatever to figure that out.

 I hate to say that I'm hooked on Fortnite.
 But I truly am.
-It bumped its way up to my #12 most played Switch game, which is pretty impressive.
-And I've had to remind myself that I'm a grown-up, and don't care about cosmetic things in games, so there's no reason to buy the Darkfire bundle through Best Buy for $30 just to make my character look cool.
+I've had to remind myself that I'm a grown-up, and don't care about cosmetic things in games, so there's no reason to buy the Darkfire bundle through Best Buy for $30 just to make my character look cool.

-But yeah, I can now totally see why this game is such a phenomenon.
-Each match I play is like its own little mini story I could tell.
-Each Victory Royale I get is so sweet.
-Each time I wind up in second place is crushing and rewarding at the same time.
+But yeah, I could now totally see why this game is such a phenomenon.
+Each match I played wass like its own little mini story I could tell.
+Each Victory Royale I got was so sweet.
+Each time I wound up in second place is crushing and rewarding at the same time.